McLeod Plantation – James Island, South Carolina

 The Historic Charleston Foundation then tried to sell McLeod Plantation to the College of Charleston, which planned to use the house for entertaining and the land for intramural sports.
 Strong opposition from Civil War historians, African-American historians, and the people of James Island led the college to forgo the purchase.

-Beverly writes, “I grew up on James Island and many times as I passed this historical landmark, the word respite comes to mind – an interval of relief, or rest, as from pain, work, duty.
+Contributor Beverly Christ writes, “I grew up on James Island and many times as I passed this historical landmark, the word respite comes to mind – an interval of relief, or rest, as from pain, work, duty.
 The land is full of history with the earliest recordings in 1671.”